 - group or individual coaching to assist with learning disabilities and difficulties such as Dyslexia, Dyscalculia, or Autism spectrum

-- Lessons in music, art, dance, and theatre for brain coordination and confidence
+- Lessons in music, art, dance, and theatre for youth

 - Speech therapy, sign language, lip-reading and audio & braille technologies.